mcarbonell/trivia-master/docs/DONE.md

     *   Includes logic to avoid conceptual duplication by passing existing content as context to the AI.
     *   Respects API rate limits with configurable delays.
     *   Validates each question individually from AI batch responses, discarding malformed ones while keeping valid ones.
-*   **Client-Side Fetching Strategy**:
+*   **Client-Side Caching (IndexedDB)**:
-    *   The application first attempts to fetch questions from the Firestore cache for predefined categories and the current target difficulty.
+    *   The application aggressively caches categories and predefined questions in the browser's IndexedDB.
-    *   If no suitable pre-generated question is found, it falls back to dynamic AI generation using Genkit, providing the AI with detailed category and difficulty instructions.
+    *   This enables **offline play** for any category that has been downloaded.
+    *   A versioning system ensures that if the content on the server is updated, the client's cache is cleared and refreshed.
+*   **Image Generation and Caching**:
+    *   For visual categories, the app can either generate images using an AI model or fetch them from external sources like Wikimedia Commons.
+    *   Generated/fetched images are uploaded to Firebase Storage.
+    *   The public URL of the image is saved with the question, allowing it to be cached and reused.

 ## User Interface & Experience